KILTprotocol/kilt-indexer/README.md

 _First make sure the docker daemon is running._

-The simplest way to run your project is by running `yarn dev` or `npm run-script dev`.
+The easiest way to run your project is by running `yarn dev` or `npm run-script dev`.
 This command sequentially executes three steps.
 Each of these steps can also be executed independently using the following commands: